What is Aromatherapy?

 - Click here for more information on Careers in Aromatherapy

 What do I get with aromatherapy training?

-Graduates of the Certificate in Aromatherapy are able to discuss aromatherapy including its history and current research as well as be able to identify, discuss, and safely use the 40 plus essential oils studied.
+Graduates of the Certificate in Aromatherapy are able to discuss + explain aromatherapy.
+Including sharing its history.
+Also becoming an expert with current research.
+And most importantly be able to identify, discuss, + safely use the 49 plus essential oils studied.

-Students study the anatomy and physiology of the body systems and are then able to identify and discuss the olfactory, skin, and muscular systems.
-They are well versed in understanding the effect of aromatic molecules including how essential oils interact on the physical, mental, spiritual and emotional levels.
+Students study the anatomy + physiology of the body systems.
+Learning how the body works.
+And are then able to identify, discuss + offer guidance to others in Aromatherapy and the olfactory, skin + muscular systems.
+They are well versed in understanding the effect of aromatic molecules.
+Including how essential oils interact on the physical, mental, spiritual and emotional levels.

-Graduates are well on their way to successfully operating a consultancy by implementing clinic management tools, including case taking, ethics, and informed consent as well as be able to conduct aromatherapy research.
-Graduates are also able to formulate aromatherapy blends for therapeutic and perfumery purposes, cosmetics and soap-making as well as their own massage blends.
+Graduates are well on their way to successfully operating a consultancy by using clinic management tools This includes case taking, ethics, + informed consent.
+As well as be able to conduct aromatherapy research.

 Additionally, graduates are also able to make aromatherapy blends for healing or perfumes.
 They learn how to make their own massage blends, room sprays, cosmetics + even soaps.